krekhovx/dotfiles-debian/README.md

 get source uris.<br/>

 ## My favorite fonts
-I use these fonts from time to time in my terminal.<br/>
+I use these fonts from time to time in my terminal.
-These fonts are installed using [./init --install-packages](https://github.com/krekhovx/dotfiles-debian/blob/master/init)

 ```
 > glass tty vt220 bold